You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 For an absolute average, our internal studies found that the average conversion rate of an OptiMonk popup is 11.09%.

-But you shouldn’t be disappointed if one of your campaigns was below this conversion rate.
+But you shouldn’t be disappointed if your website popup campaign is below this conversion rate.

 In contrast, an email signup popup displayed to first-time visitors won’t convert nearly as well because many of them aren’t familiar enough with your store to have an interest in receiving marketing messages.
 These popups usually convert between 5.10% and 7.65% of the time.

-We also took a look at the top-10% of our popups to gauge the upper limit of conversion rates that your popups can achieve.
+We also took a look at the top 10% of our popups to gauge the upper limit of conversion rates that your popups can achieve and they had a 42.35% conversion rate on average!

 In this section, we’ll go over how to make each of those happen.